CyanLaser/CyanPlayerObjectPool/Cyan/PlayerObjectPool/Readme.txt

 Pool Event Listener

-The PlayerObjectPool has can send optional events to a listener UdonBehaviour so that you can handle different callbacks.
+The PlayerObjectPool can send optional events to a listener UdonBehaviour so that you can handle different callbacks.
 - _OnAssignmentChanged - This event is called whenever an object has been assigned to an owner or when an object has been unassigned.
 - _OnLocalPlayerAssigned - This event is called whenever the local player has been assigned their object.
 Use this event to enable external features that require the local player to have an assigned object.